Skip to main content

 Barbell back squats

-Barbell back squats are one of the most effective ways to load the glutes with high resistance for ultimate strengthening and hypertrophy.
+Barbell back squats are one of the most effective ways to load your glutes with high resistance for muscle growth.
 For safety, make sure you understand the proper form or ask a trainer at your gym to instruct you.
 If you’re not comfortable using a barbell, you can use dumbbells.

 Equipment: Barbell and weights or dumbbells

-1. Stand at a squat rack with the barbell positioned along with your upper traps, with your feet slightly wider than shoulder-width apart, your toes pointing forward, your core engaged, and your chest up and proud.
+1. Stand at a squat rack with the barbell positioned along with your upper traps.
+Make sure your feet are slightly wider than shoulder-width apart, your toes are pointing forward, your core is engaged, and your chest is up and proud.

 2. Inhale while you bend your knees and sit your hips backward as if reaching your butt back to sit in a chair.
-Keep your back straight and chest up and proud.
+Keep your back straight and chest up.

-3. Lower your body until your thighs are parallel to the floor and your knees are bent 90 degrees.
-Your knees should not be extending forward beyond your toes.
+3. Lower your body until your thighs are parallel to the floor and your knees are bent at about 90 degrees.
+Your knees shouldn’t be extending forward beyond your toes.

 4. Exhale, pressing through your heels to return to stand back up.